avierstr/reduceblastdb/README.md

 reduceblastdb, a tool for reducing the BLAST databases based on taxonomy, sequence length and optional removing highly similar sequences from each species.

+**As an initial indication of sizes:** nt database: 445 GB
+Bacteria: 55 GB
+Bacteria max 2000 bp: 3.6 GB

 (Only works on Linux and Mac because it uses multiprocessing.
 Mac with M1 processor can cause problems)

 **Requirements:**